KayFrimp/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18. 17-hidethisword display all the lines in the file /etc/passwd that do not contain the pattern "bin".

 19. 18-letteronly display lines of the file /etc/ssh/sshd_config starting with a letter.

+20. 19-AZ replaces all characters A and c from input to Z and e respectively.